amir-varkovitzky/YouTube-Summarizer-and-Outliner/readme.md

 - **JavaScript:** The core language used for the extension's functionality.
 - **Chrome Extension API:** Leveraged to create the extension and interact with the browser.
 - **OpenAI API:** GPT-3.5 Turbo 16k used for text summarization and outlining.
-Notice that in the demo I used the API key given with an OpenAI API free trial, GPT-3.5 Turbo 16k, but with a paid API key, the limit is lifted and one can use the extension for much lengthier videos.
+Please note that during the demo, I used the API key given with an OpenAI API free trial, GPT-3.5 Turbo 16k.
+However, with a paid API key, the limitations are lifted, enabling the extension to handle much lengthier videos.

 ## Project Files